qBraid/community/README.md

-# bugs
+# community
-Where qBraid bugs are submitted by qBraid users.
+Where qBraid bugs and feature requests are submitted by qBraid users.